arsalanshaikhh/Red-Store/README.md

 ## Features:

-Restaurant website where you can order food as per your location, type of food and restorent name. you also can take Healthy Food plans for month.
-We have three defrent plans for the duration ofthe month. i have cloned the front-end of the website.
+E-commerce website where you can order the luxury clothing for children, men and women's, bags, shoes, and accessories. i have made the front end of the website only.

 <h1>Snapshots of our project</h1>